jack111331/BangDesktop/cocos2d/docs/CODING_STYLE.md

 testFunction2({1, 2, 3});
 ```

-User data types can also define constructors that take initializer_list, which is automatically created from braced-init-list:
+GameUser data types can also define constructors that take initializer_list, which is automatically created from braced-init-list:

 ```cpp
 class MyType